Mobile-Development-IL/InfiniteApp/README.md

 2. Open the project in Android Studio.
 3. Ensure that the required SDK versions and dependencies are installed.
 6. Build and run the app on an emulator or physical device.
-7. Start from branch `lazy-starter`
+7. Start from branch `starter-lazy`

 Feel free to explore the codebase and make any contributions or improvements as needed.
 We appreciate your contributions to Mobile-Development-IL!